-For newer macOS devices (Catalina and later) the default shell configured is Zsh (Z shell) and for older Mac devices (Mojave and earlier), default shell is bash.
+For newer macOS devices (Catalina and later) the default shell configured is Zsh (Z shell) and for older Mac devices (Mojave and earlier), the default shell is bash.

 createLocalAdmin.sh